-- 4. If the Executive Committee determines an investigation is warranted for matters other than research misconduct, the Executive Committee shall notify the respondent in writing, stating: - a.
+- a.
 The specific nature of the allegation; - b.
 An investigation will be conducted; and - c.
 The respondent will have an opportunity to respond to the allegations as part of the investigation. - 5.
 At any time during the investigation process, the Executive Committee may convene the IRB to determine whether research procedures should be modified or whether the research or study enrollment should be suspended while investigating the allegation. - 6.
 The Executive Committee shall conduct a thorough investigation to determine whether the allegation is serious and/or continuing non-compliance.
 The investigation may include, but is not limited to: - a.
 Requesting a written response from the respondent regarding the allegations; - b.
 Interviewing members of the research team, the respondent, the complainant, and/or subjects; - c.
 Conducting an unannounced laboratory visit; and - d.
 Reviewing research records. - 7.
 Upon conclusion of the investigation, the Executive Committee shall prepare a written report detailing the investigation process that includes summaries of all interviews conducted, and the evidence reviewed.
 The report will also document the conclusions of the Executive Committee, including whether there was non-compliance and, if so, whether the non-compliance is serious and/or continuing as determined by a majority vote.

-If the Executive Committee determines a finding of non-compliance, the type of noncompliance will be identified and the procedures in either section F or G will be followed, according to which is appropriate for the type of non-compliance identified.
+If the Executive Committee determines a finding of non-compliance, the type of non-compliance will be identified and the procedures in either section F or G will be followed, according to which is appropriate for the type of non-compliance identified.